Courses

 Major Project

 Each student will be required to register for LWS 548 (6 credits) and complete a “major project”.
-This may be conducted off-campus and may be co-supervised by a recognized professional (for example, a Professional Agrologist, Biologist, Geoscientist, etc.) and a UBC Faculty member.
+This may be conducted off-campus and supported by a recognized professional (for example, a Professional Agrologist, Biologist, Geoscientist, etc.).

-Because this is a professional degree, a Master’s thesis is not required.
-Instead, students carry out a major project throughout the 12-month duration of the program under the co-supervision of a UBC Faculty Member and a Professional Advisor.
-There is no designated classroom time.
+Because this is a course-based degree, a Master’s thesis is not required.
+Instead, students carry out a major project during the summer term under the supervision of a UBC Faculty Member, and in many cases, guidance from professional collaborators.
+The Major Project has no designated classroom time.

 Learn More